Norse settlements in Greenland: Eastern Settlement

-In the literature, a distinction is made between two Icelandic settlements in Greenland - the larger Eastern Settlement (Eystribyggð) around today's Qaqortoq and the smaller Western Settlement (Vestribyggð) around today's city of Nuuk (Godthåb) – both of which are located on the west coast of Greenland.
+In the literature, a distinction is made between two Icelandic settlements in Greenland – the larger Eastern Settlement (Eystribyggð) around today's Qaqortoq and the smaller Western Settlement (Vestribyggð) around today's city of Nuuk (Godthåb) – both of which are located on the west coast of Greenland.
 Due to the far reaches of the Gulf Stream, the climate in these areas is significantly more favourable than in all other areas of Greenland.
 Between the two settlements there were still a few scattered farms (near today's Ivittuut), which are summarised in some publications as a "middle settlement".
 In contrast to the Inuit, who needed immediate access to the open sea as hunters and fishermen, the agricultural Grænlendingar settled in the protected areas at the end of the long fjords.
 The climatic conditions there were more favourable for agriculture and pasture farming.
-According to current estimates, the total number of Icelanders in Greenland was a maximum of 5,000 to 6,000 people, most of whom lived in the eastern settlement.
+Modern estimates place the total number of Icelanders resettled in Greenland at a maximum of 6,000 people, and more recent estimates suggest just 2,500, most of whom lived in the eastern settlement.
 So far, the remains of around 300 farms, 16 community churches (plus several chapels), a Benedictine monastery of Saint Olaf near Unartok and a monastery on the Tasermiut Fjord are known.